Guna Yala: Government and politics

 The governmental structure of Guna Yala is defined in Law 16 of 1953.
 The General Congress Guna is the highest political authority of Guna Yala.
 It consists of representatives of all communities in Guna Yala, and meets twice a year.
 Votes are taken by each sahila (elected leader) of the community.

-Political subdivisions of Guna Yala
+Administrative subdivisions of Guna Yala

-Guna Yala is politically subdivided into four corregimientos (districts), with a total of 51 comunidades (communities),49 of which are located on islands of the San Blas Archipelago off the mainland coast, and only the two easternmost on the mainland.
+Guna Yala is politically subdivided into four corregimientos (districts), with a total of 51 comunidades (communities), most of which are located on islands of the San Blas Archipelago off the mainland coast.
 They are listed from west to east: